truid-ai/docs/TruID Android Integration Document.md

-6. Launch the activity by passing the generated token in it
+6. Launch the activity by passing the generated token into it

    ```kotlin
    fun launchTruID(){